hamishdickson/burnupPrototype/README.md

 Important notes
 ===============

-As with all machine learning tools, the more data that can be fed to this the better.
+The more data that can be fed to this the better.

 See here for a more detailed explaination for what a burnup chart is http://www.clariostechnology.com/productivity/blog/whatisaburnupchart